-A client wishing to receive messages using a JMS Queue must perform the following tasks:

-- 1. Get a reference to a Queue and the queue connection factory. - 2.
-Create a QueueConnection using the connection factory. - 3.
-Create a QueueSession using the connection. - 4.
-Create a QueueReciever using the session. - 5.
-Start the QueueConnetion to begin the flow of messages. - 6.
-Receive and process messages. - 7.
-Close the connection.

-The queue connection factory and all existing Queues are administered objects and must be discovered using the JNDI lookup.

-The reference for the queue connection factory is

-"iona: jms/queue/connectionFactory".
-The reference for a Queue takes the form "iona: jms/queue/queueName" where queueName specifies the name of the Queue.

-Note: A Queue must exist before it can be used by a client program.
-For information on creating a Queue, see "Creating a Queue" on page 236
+Overview A client wishing to receive messages using a JMS Queue must perform the following tasks: 1.
+Get a reference to a Queue and the queue connection factory.
+2. Create a QueueConnection using the connection factory.
+3. Create a QueueSession using the connection.
+4. Create a QueueReciever using the session.
+5. Start the QueueConnetion to begin the flow of messages.
+6. Receive and process messages.
+7. Close the connection.
+Getting the administered objects ts The queue connection factory and all existing Queues are administered obje and must be discovered using the JNDI lookup.
+The reference for the queue connection factory is "iona:jms/queue/connectionFactory".
+The reference for a Queue takes the form "iona:jms/queue/queueName" where queueName specifies the name of Queue. te: A Queue must exist before it can be used by a client program.
+For ormation on creating a Queue, see "Creating a Queue" on page 236